HyeonjunSim/pi-top-battery-status/README.md

 # pi-top-battery-status

-- Displays the battery status of the pi-top battery (a laptop based on the raspberry pi).
+- Displays the battery status of the pi-top battery
+(a laptop based on the raspberry pi, see http://pi-top.com)
-- Gives a warning if capacity is less or equal to 10%.
+- Gives a warning if capacity is less or equal to 10%
-- Shuts system down if capacity is less or equal to 5%, even if user pi does not respond to warnings.
+- Shuts system down if capacity is less or equal to 5%, even if user pi does not respond to warnings

 The battery status is displayed on the desktop pannel.
 **You must be user pi to install and use the program.**